emarsden/dash-mpd-cli/README.md

 ```

-If your filesystem supports extended attributes, the application will save the following
+If your filesystem supports **extended attributes**, the application will save the following
-metainformation:
+metainformation in the output file:

 - `user.xdg.origin.url`: the URL of the MPD manifest
 - `user.dublincore.title`: the title, if specified in the manifest metainformation